INTERNSHIPS

 Charlene Trippeda (2021-2022 Intern Educator/Camp Counselor)

-Charlene is an Environmental Science/Plant Studies major at Ramapo College where she maintains a 3.74 average.
+Charlene graduated from Ramapo College of NJ as an Environmental Science/Plant Studies major at Ramapo College where she maintained a 3.74 average.
 Her previous work experience includes positions as a Teacher's Aid with Bergen County Special Services and as a sales associate for Athleta.
-She is active in many clubs and organizations at the college, including Ramapo Admissions Student Ambassador, Ramapo Leaders in Service Peer Mentor, Garden Club and 1STEP.
+She was active in many clubs and organizations at the college, including Ramapo Admissions Student Ambassador, Ramapo Leaders in Service Peer Mentor, Garden Club and 1STEP.
 She also finds time for volunteer work, which has included assisting at MEVO Farms, tutoring, and cleanups with Hackensack Riverkeepers.
 Charlene feels that her internship exposed her to new situations and experiences, and helped her grow as a person and define her future career path.
 She is certified in First Aid & CPR/AED, and served as a lead camp counselor and environmental educator during her year-long internship at our Center.
+Charlene currently works as a substitute teacher and continues as one of our part-time educators.

 Annie Ortlieb (2020-2021 Intern Educator/Camp Counselor)